apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                      directory will be scanned to pick the oldest/youngest file, which might be slow if there are a large number of files, while using ``random`` may cause old files to be consumed very late if new files keep coming in the spooling directory. maxBackoff            4000            The maximum time (in millis) to wait between consecutive attempts to write to the channel(s) if the channel is full.
+                                      directory will be scanned to pick the oldest/youngest file, which might be slow if there are a large number of files, while using ``random`` may cause old files to be consumed very late if new files keep coming in the spooling directory. pollDelay             500             Delay (in milliseconds) used when polling for new files. maxBackoff            4000            The maximum time (in millis) to wait between consecutive attempts to write to the channel(s) if the channel is full.
 The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, upto the value specified by this parameter. batchSize             100             Granularity at which to batch transfer to the channel inputCharset          UTF-8           Character set used by deserializers that treat the input file as text.